r0gue-io/pop-node/pop-api/README.md

 So we have covered how the ink!
 Pop API library calls the chain extension.
 But where is the chain extension actually defined?
 In the Pop Network runtime.

 Chain extensions "extend" a runtime.
 We can find the `PopApiExtension` chain extension in [extension.rs](../runtime/devnet/src/extensions.rs).
 The `PopApiExtension` chain extension is matching based on the function IDs that we defined on the ink! side of the Pop API.
 The chain extension here will execute the appropriate functions e.g. `dispatch` or `read_state`.
 These functions are defined in this file as well and interact directly with the Pop Network runtime.

+`PopApiExtension` implements the different **functions** that can be called by the API.
+Two functions are provided:

+- `DISPATCH`:
+The Dispatch function decodes the received bytes into a `RuntimeCall`, optionally processing them as needed (versioning).
+It filters out any calls that are not explicitly permitted, then charges the appropriate weight, dispatches the call, and adjusts the weight accordingly before returning the result of the dispatch call.

+- `READ_STATE`:
+The ReadState function decodes the received bytes into a `Readable` type, with optional processing (versioning).
+It filters out any unauthorised state reads, charges the appropriate weight, executes the state read, optionally converts the result (versioning), and finally returns the result.

 If you would like to see the whole flow, checkout the integration tests in [pop-api/integration-tests](./integration-tests/) e.g. [`instantiate_and_create_fungible_works()`](./integration-tests/src/fungibles/mod.rs).